2021 Book-Pitch Contest

 - International submissions are allowed

-- Submissions must be the first chapter of a Young Adult novel (full novel does not need to be completed), and from the point-of-view of a young adult, meaning through the lens of a teen protagonist
+- Submissions (query, synopsis, 1 sample page of the project) must be for a young adult novel (full novel does not need to be completed), and from the point-of-view of a young adult, meaning through the lens of a teen protagonist

 - We’re open to any genre or style you can throw at us—just send us the best you’ve got